GregoriusAviantoro/IS-477/README.md

 ### Quality Assessment Methodology

-We performed comprehensive data quality assessment using automated profiling scripts that evaluated:
+We performed a comprehensive data quality assessment using automated profiling scripts to establish the fitness-for-use of both source datasets before integration.
+The methodology systematically evaluated the data against four critical dimensions:

-1. Completeness (missing values)
+1. Completeness: Identifying all missing values and assessing the impact of missingness patterns.

-2. Accuracy (range validation, type checking)
+2. Accuracy: Validating the range and data types of all numeric and categorical fields (e.g., ensuring Score is between 0 and 10).

-3. Consistency (duplicate detection)
+3. Consistency: Detecting and resolving naming discrepancies between sources and identifying duplicate records within each source.

-4. Validity (outlier detection using IQR method)
+4. Validity: Employing the Interquartile Range (IQR) method for statistical outlier detection to flag extreme values, which were then evaluated against known real-world economic conditions.

 ### Happiness Dataset Quality